sparklewpthemes/metrostore/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-3.0.txt

 == Description ==

-MetroStore is a clean, beautiful and fully customizable responsive WooCommerce WordPress theme.
-This theme is packed with lots of exciting feature that enhances the ecommerce experience.
+Metrostore is a clean, beautiful and fully customizable responsive & free eCommerce / WooCommerce WordPress theme.
+This theme packs many premium features and several custom widgets which helps making your eCommerce online store professional and well organized.
+The theme is fully translation ready and compatible with all major plugins.

 == Translation ==